Logolo/ovpnauth/README.md

   version used for linking`.
 It does not appear that any of the code `ovpnauth` depends on calls `dlopen`, so I redeclared `dlopen` as a void function in my application.

+- This could be made simpler by just acting as a relay to daemon listening on loopback, but I learned more this way `;)`.